-Learning Objective 2: Describe the mechanisms of heredity in normal and abnormal human development.

-Learning Objective 3: Explain how heredity and environment interact in human development.
+Learning Objective 2: Describe what genes are and how they influence human development.
+Learning Objective 3: Identify some important reproductive challenges and choices.

 The purpose of this activity is to foster thinking about the contribution of life-span developmental research for setting public policy.
 Divide the class into two groups to debate the issue of heritability of intelligence and its effect on public policy.
 Should data about parents' (or grandparents') intelligence be used to determine what kinds of schooling to give to children?
 One group should provide evidence consistent with a strong genetic position on intelligence.
 The other group should argue a strong environmental position on intelligence.
 Students should think about how this issue would be further complicated by information about whether heritability of intelligence is high or low.
 Each side of the debate should generate evidence from the text that supports their side.
 The groups should select a couple of spokespersons.